djalbat/necessary/README.md

 offEXT();
 ```

 * The `prompt()` function is meant for use in terminal applications.
-It takes a plain old JavaScript object and a callback function as the its first and second arguments, respectively.
-The plain old JavaScript object is for the options.
-The callback function is invoked when the user hits return:
+It takes a plain old JavaScript `options` object and a `callback` function as the its first and second arguments, respectively:

 ```
 const hidden = true,